jttang/SN_RKHS/README.md

 James, G., Witten, D., Hastie, T. and Tibshirani, R. (2021).
 An Introduction to Statistical Learning: With Applications in R. New York: springer.

 The code uses Matlab package Chebfun available at https://www.chebfun.org/.
-Please download this package and put it in the same folder as the above files and set this folder as the working directory.
+Please download and source this package before running using the code.